Mathew Cudjoe

-Mathew Anim Cudjoe (born 11 November 2003) is a Ghanaian footballer who currently plays as a midfielder for Scottish Premiership side Dundee United and the Ghana National under-20 team.
+Mathew Anim Cudjoe (born 11 November 2003) is a Ghanaian footballer who plays as a midfielder for Bnei Sakhnin and the Ghana national under-20 football team.

 Cudjoe began his career with Ghana Division Two team Young Apostles.
 He went on to play for Ghana Premier League sides Asante Kotoko and Legon Cities.
+He most recently played for Dundee United.